decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ## Terminology

-This section defines common terms from the profile for the reader's ease and convenience.
-These, as well as other useful terms, can be found in more detail within the specifications from which they originate.
-See [[ref:References]].
+This section consolidates in one place common terms used across open standards that this profile consists of.
+For the details of these, as well as other useful terms, see text within each of the specification listed in [[ref:References]].

 [[def:Authorization Request]]
 ~ OAuth 2.0 Authorization Request extended by [[ref:OIDC]] and [[ref:OpenID4VP]]